GoldenbergLab/naming-and-documentation-conventions/README.md

 **First & Last Word**

+In the Goldenberg Lab, all repositories **should start with** the name of the project.
+This should be a comprehensive name that could be recognized by someone who doesn't know the project or the analysis.
+Here are some examples for bad names:
+- Joes-happiness
+- joe-version1
+- r-analysis-cats

+Here are some examples for good names:
+- happiness-stanford-network-longetudinal
+- emotion-regulation-intevention-covid

-In the Goldenberg Lab, all repositories **must end with** one of the following terms:
+In addition all repository names **must end with** one of the following terms:

 - `task`: refers to JavaScript/MATLAB/Python tasks
 - `analysis`: all sorts of analysis and data processing